Creating a Microjourney for customer success

 A journey and a Microjourney

-A journey depicts a set of interactions between your stakeholders and your company while going through a business process, such as hiring a job candidate.
+A journey is the series of interactions between a customer and an organization that occur as the customer pursues a specific goal, such as hiring a job candidate.
 To deliver results of the highest quality, divide your journey into smaller units that you can adjust to your customers' requirements.
 A Microjourney represents a unit of work that results in a particular outcome, for example, reviewing a job application.
 For improved planning and development of your Microjourney, Pega Platform employs the Pega Express methodology that enhances the experience of building your applications and delivering your projects.
 A Microjourney has the following elements as its foundation:

 - Case types that visualize the path of your business processes